To read the texts click on the texts: Mal 3:1-4; Heb2:14-18; Lk 2:22-40

-Until 1969, the ancient feast of the presentation of Our Lord, which is of Oriental origin, was known in the West as the feast of the Purification of Our Lady, and closed the Christmas season, forty days after the Lord's birth.
-However, today the focus is more on the Lord than his mother and hence the feast is name The Presentation of The Lord.
+Until 1969, the ancient feast of the Presentation of Our Lord, which is of Oriental origin, was known in the West as the feast of the Purification of Our Lady, and closed the Christmas season, forty days after the Lord's birth.
+However, today the focus is more on the Lord than his mother and hence the feast is named The Presentation of The Lord.

 The Gospel text chosen for the feast of today consists of the presentation of Jesus in the Temple, the purification of Mary and the Song of Simeon.